 Experience the new Fund Centre

-The aim of the Sub-Fund is to provide long-term capital growth above that of the MSCI Emerging Markets (EM) Index on a rolling three year basis.The MSCI Emerging Markets (EM) Index is designed to measure the performance of shares of companies listed on stock exchanges of emerging market countries in the world.
-The index's composition is available on www.msci.com.
+The aim of the Sub-Fund is to provide long-term capital growth with a total annual return on investment (generated through an increase in the value of the shares held by the Sub-Fund and or income received from those shares) of approximately 2% including all fees/expenses above the annual return of the MSCI EMU Index on a rolling three year basis.The MSCI EMU Index is designed to measure the performance of the shares of companies listed on stock exchanges of developed countries within the Eurozone.

 Synthetic Risk & Reward Information scale